dhellmann/pymotw-3/source/csv/index.rst

 The default quoting behavior is different for the writer, so the second and third columns in the previous example are not quoted.
-To add quoting, set the *quoting* arguments to one of the other quoting modes.
+To add quoting, set the ``quoting`` argument to one of the other quoting modes.

 .. code-block:: none